 Will the activity produce solid waste during its operational phase?
-NO If YES, what estimated quantity will be produced per month? m How will the solid waste be disposed of (describe)?
+YES NO If YES, what estimated quantity will be produced per month? m How will the solid waste be disposed of (describe)?
 No solid waste is expected to be generated during the operational phase.
-If the solid waste will be disposed of into a municipal waste stream, indicate which is ite will be used. registered d landfill No solid waste is expected to be generated during the operational phase.
-Where will the solid waste be disposed of if it does not feed into a municipal waste st ream (de scribe)?
-N/A · If the collision of the control of the control of the collision of the col - 4l l -10:11 - 14 -
+If the solid waste will be disposed of into a municipal waste stream, indicate which registered land site will be used.
+No solid waste is expected to be generated during the operational phase.
+Where will the solid waste be disposed of if it does not feed into a municipal waste stream (describe N/A